sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 ### Overview of Degust sections

 - Top black panel with Configure settings at right.
+Used to change the experimental conditions
 - Left: Control over which conditions are compared and the cut-offs for deciding DE genes.
 - Top centre: Interactive plots (see below)
-- When either of the expression plots are selected, a heatmap appears below.
-If no FDR or logFC filtering is applied this plot will take a long time to be generated.
 - A table of genes (or features); expression in "treatment" relative to "control"; and significance (FDR column).

 (**Not that the screenshots are for illustration purposes and taken from a different dataset to that being analysed in the tutorial.**)